Roemke/AndroidServerJSON/Readme.md

 Service is started on startup of phone.

-Server is looking on port 8080.
+Server is listening on port 8080.
 If you access like http://localost/<anything> you get a small webpage with some information.

 If you access  http://localhost/getJSON you get a json string with two